aminoaz1d/Writeups/SANS_HHC2024/act1/README.md

 curl -k --path-as-is https://curlingfun:9090/../../etc/hacks
 ```

-"Great work!

-Once HHC grants your achievement, you may close this terminal."
+`Great work!
+Once HHC grants your achievement, you may close this terminal.`

 Yay!